tdsticks/coinbase-futures-trading-bot/README.md

 trade BTC futures on Coinbase Financial Markets.
 Designed for long-term trading, it leverages Weekly and Daily signals to optimize trading decisions within the constraints of monthly futures contracts.
-This approach emphasizes financial patience, allowing trades to mature fully based on the prevailing market conditions signaled by Ax.
+This approach emphasizes financial patience, allowing trades to mature fully based on the prevailing market conditions signaled by the Aurox Indicator.
 The bot adapts to the complexities of contract expirations, starting with a simple strategy and evolving to incorporate advanced trading maneuvers like Dollar-Cost Averaging (DCA) and dynamic order adjustments.

+> **Disclaimer**: Trading cryptocurrencies, especially on leveraged futures
+> markets, involves substantial risks of loss and is not suitable for every investor.
+> The valuation of cryptocurrencies may fluctuate significantly, potentially resulting in
+> losses exceeding your initial investment.
+This bot is provided as a tool to assist in
+> trading and is intended for educational purposes only.
+It does not guarantee profits,
+> and my shared experiences and strategies should not be seen as solicitations of any order
-> **Disclaimer**: Trading cryptocurrencies, especially on leveraged futures markets, involves significant risks.
-This bot is for educational purposes only.
-Always review and test trading strategies in controlled environments before live deployment.
-I am not responsible for any financial losses incurred from using this software.
+> to buy or sell.
+Always perform your due diligence and test trading strategies in controlled
+> environments before engaging in live deployment.
+I am not responsible for any financial
+> losses incurred from using this software.
+Trade only with capital you can afford to lose.

 ## Features
 - **Signal Processing**: Handles both Weekly and Daily trading signals.